pixeltris/YgoMaster/Docs/LiveMods.md

 ## Breaking deck editor limits

 When breaking deck editor limits the server will not save your deck.
 You must therefore use the save / load / clipboard functionalities provided in the deck editor sub menu.
+Adding more than 75 cards (60 main + 15 extra) seems to breaks the game.

 To enable this set `DeckEditorDisableLimits` to `true` in `/Data/ClientData/ClientSettings.json`.